kristapsb52/Qgis_Skimage_Method_plugin/README.txt

 Qgis Skimage(Scikit-image) method plugin

-This plugin uses Scikit-image methods to process images
+This plugin uses Scikit-image methods to process images and is used for GeoTiff images only

 Necessary packages for this plugins use:
     * scikit-image